yiisoft/validator/README.md

 #### Skipping validation on error

 By default, if an error occurred during validation of an attribute, further rules for this attribute are processed.
-To change this behavior use `skipOnError: true` when configuring rules:
+To change this behavior, use `skipOnError: true` when configuring rules:

 ```php
 use Yiisoft\Validator\Rule\Number;